St Mary's Church, Wimbledon: Live Streaming Services

 St Mary's has a full streaming system to stream onto both Zoom and YouTube.
 Every service is streamed apart from the 11:15.
 A full refit of the streaming system came in January 2022 and has since proven very effective in introducing more members to the church services.

+St Mary's Church, Wimbledon, in popular culture

+The church tower appears in the cover photograph for the 1969 Fairport Convention album Unhalfbricking.